 This is a work in progress, and I’ll update it as I learn more, find more resources, and as events develop.
-This version was last updated November 18th, 2020.
-It is my hope that the results of this month’s election have bought us time, but I do not think the Democratic party, as it currently exists, will do what’s necessary to meaningfully change the direction the country’s headed in.
+This version was last updated June 28, 2021.
+I continue to believe that while the 2020 election may have slowed the slide toward fascism for a time, the Democratic Party is incapable of and/or unwilling to take actions that would change that trajectory.

 It’s the 30th of September, 2020 C.E., and a lot of people are scared.
 It has become quite clear that the United States, currently the most militarily powerful and aggressive country on the planet, and center of a de facto global empire, is on the verge of total fascism.
 While there may be some debate about what this means for the rest of the world, it’s my belief that it’s not good.
 If history is anything to go by, there may well be a temporary lull in aggressive foreign policy as the regime solidifies power and removes dissidents, but it seems inevitable that that will be followed by some form of expansionism.
 While an end to American imperialism is a prerequisite to a more just and peaceful world (though not the only prerequisite), a shift from neoliberalism to overt fascism is probably the most destructive way that could happen, and from what I can tell, a leftist/anti-capitalist approach is the most likely to have success in opposing fascism, and building a version of the United States that works for humanity, rather than against it.